 Updating and remodeling RVs are all the rage these days.
 It seems everyone is transforming RV’s into tiny homes on wheels.
 And ultimately, it’s making RVing a lot more appealing for people who like the comforts of home while they travel.
-So, if you are currently renting your RV or considering doing so, you may want to give your RV a little face lift and do a quick RV remodel, especially if you’re having trouble finding renters.
+If you are currently renting out your RV or considering doing so, you may want to give your RV a little face lift and implement some easy RV remodel ideas, especially if you’re having trouble finding renters.

 You don’t have to do a complete overhaul, though, to make a huge difference in the look of your RV’s interior.
 An RV remodel doesn’t necessarily mean you have to completely gut and restore the entire inside.
-There are lots of small, easy projects you can do that will go a long way.
-Let’s face it, whoever is designing the inside of RVs doesn’t have the greatest taste.
-The floral wallpaper, the oak everything, and matching fabric on the couches and window valances don’t exactly scream “home” or “modern”.
+There are lots of small projects that you can do that will go a long way.

 7 easy and affordable RV remodel tips:

 - Remove the wallpaper border

 Let’s dig into each of these remodel ideas a little more!

 Everyone knows that painting can completely transform the look and feel of any home or space.
 This can make the biggest difference in creating a more spacious, cozy, and clean feel in your RV.

 You can paint the cabinets and shelves, the walls, your dinette, and even the ceiling!
 White paint usually helps create a more clean and spacious feel, but a pop of color can go a long way too.

 While this can be a bit of a project, there are ways to cut corners, such as purchasing chalk paint that doesn’t require sanding.
 Otherwise, it may be worth paying a professional to do it or renting proper equipment (spray gun) to help make the job a bit easier.